Benjibenne/sons-of-gustav-vasa/README.md

 - Used in every challenge prio short projects so didnt feel need to experiment or try out new texts fonts, until I am more experience and have an preference I grown to prefer.

 ## Imagery:
-- the images used in this project are from [view wikimedia commons](https://commons.wikimedia.org/wiki/Main_Page), as the images I wanted and feelt needed to use.
+- The images used in this project are from [view wikimedia commons](https://commons.wikimedia.org/wiki/Main_Page), as the images I wanted and feelt needed to use.
-- was of specific historical figures like Erik XIV, John III, prince Magnus duke of Ostergotland, and Charles IX.
+- Was of specific historical figures like Erik XIV, John III, prince Magnus duke of Ostergotland, and Charles IX.
-- and as an historic website feelt more necesary to have the best suited images fitting for users to have an image of the people they are reading about.
+- And as an historic website feelt more necesary to have the best suited images fitting for users to have an image of the people they are reading about.

 ## Features:
-- this site contains common features of navigation bar and footer which will create an welcoming and well responsive website for the user.
+- This site contains common features of navigation bar and footer which will create an welcoming and well responsive website for the user.
 - And with an to top button that makes the return of home page more easily intented on how to use and easily seen.

 ### Existing Features